project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/137-kellie-walters-on-how-an-australian-input-company-is-helping-china-to-regenerate-20-million-acres.md

 ---
-title: 137 Kellie Walters on how an Australian input company is helping China to regenerate 20 million acres
+title: 137 Kellie Walters On How An Australian Input Company Is Helping China To Regenerate 20 Million Acres
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-10-26)